veydecapia/substrate-api-sidecar/e2e-tests/README.md

 ### Feedback
-1. Good to use Jest for reliability, far quicker and less flaky tests and better control of the tests.
+1. Good to use Jest for reliability, far quicker and less flakey tests and better control of the tests.
 Better than Postman/Newman.
-2. Use of expect function and reviewing tests is faster on Jest.
-As in Postman you will deal with lots of diffs of JSON files.
-3. However, Jest is not built for front end automated testing, browser testing, cross browser testing.
+2. However, Jest is not built for front end automated testing, browser testing, cross browser testing.

 ### Other Public Automation Project
 Please also view and check my Automated browser end to end UI test built using Protractor.